-11. The following changes require HLC NOTIFICATION within thirty (30) days:

-b.
-An aggregate change of 25 percent or more of the clock hours, credit hours, or content of a program since the agency's most recent accreditation review.

-c.
-The development of customized pathways or abbreviated or modified courses or programs to:

-i.
-Accommodate and recognize a student's existing knowledge, such as knowledge attained through employment or military service; and ii.
-Close competency gaps between demonstrated prior knowledge or competency and the full requirements of a particular course or program.

-d.
-The initiation of a contractual or other arrangement wherein an institution outsources some portion of one or more of its educational programs to any of the following parties: an unaccredited institution; an institution that is not accredited by an accreditor recognized by the U.S. Department of Education; or a corporation or other entity.

-12. Beginning with institutions placed on a sanction or under a Show-Cause Order after July 1, 2020, the changes detailed above in #9 and #11 require HLC APPROVAL for institutions that are currently on a sanction or are under a Show-Cause Order or that have been on a sanction or under a Show-Cause approval of the programs and their inclusion in the accreditation of the institution.

-Order in the prior three academic years.
+- 11. The following changes require HLC NOTIFICATION within thirty (30) days: - a.
+A change in an existing program's method of delivery. - b.
+An aggregate change of 25 percent or more of the clock hours, credit hours, or content of a program since the agency's most recent accreditation review. - c.
+The development of customized pathways or abbreviated or modified courses or programs to: - i.
+Accommodate and recognize a student's existing knowledge, such as knowledge attained through employment or military service; and - ii.
+Close competency gaps between demonstrated prior knowledge or competency and the full requirements of a particular course or program. - d.
+The initiation of a contractual or other arrangement wherein an institution outsources some portion of one or more of its educational programs to any of the following parties: an unaccredited institution; an institution that is not accredited by an accreditor recognized by the U.S. Department of Education; or a corporation or other entity. - 12.
+Beginning with institutions placed on a sanction or under a Show-Cause Order after July 1, 2020, the changes detailed above in #9 and #11 require HLC APPROVAL for institutions that are currently on a sanction or are under a Show-Cause Order or that have been on a sanction or under a Show-Cause Order in the prior three academic years.

-1 For institutions that offered competency-based programs prior to December 1, 2014, HLC will validate the ongoing
+1 For institutions that offered competency-based programs prior to December 1, 2014, HLC will validate the ongoing approval of the programs and their inclusion in the accreditation of the institution.